codeswithdeepak/Todo-list/README.md

 the first file
 dsa leetcode and codeforce
-day the code hello word thank the code
+day the code hello word than